 Once they are granted protection, beneficiaries have access to social rights under the same conditions as nationals.
 This includes health insurance, family and housing allowances, minimum income, and access to social housing.

 Several administrations are in charge of providing these services.
-These include: the health insurance fund (CPAM) for health insurance (CMU), the family allowance fund (CAF) for family allowances, the housing allowance (APL) and the minimum income (RSA), and Pôle Emploi for job search support and unemployment compensation.
+These include: the health insurance fund (CPAM) for health insurance (PUMA), the family allowance fund (CAF) for family allowances, the housing allowance (APL) and the minimum income (RSA), and Pôle Emploi for job search support and unemployment compensation.

-The Court of Cassation has ruled in a judgment of 13 January 2011 that refugees can benefit retroactively from all benefits and other social welfare from the date of their arrival in France.
+The Court of Cassation ruled in a judgment of 13 January 2011 that refugees can benefit retroactively from all benefits and other social welfare from the date of their arrival in France.
 This is linked to the declaratory nature of refugee status, which does not exist for beneficiaries of subsidiary protection.